-The Council covenants with the Paying Owners to pay the monies received under paragraphs 4 and 6 above into the Council Contributions Bank Account upon receipt.
+The Council covenants with the Paying Owners to pay the monies received under paragraphs 2 and 4 above into the Council Contributions Bank Account upon receipt.

-The Council covenants with the Paying Owners not to withdraw any money from the Council Contributions Bank Account (other than interest) otherwise than in accordance with the table in Schedule 29C.
+The Council covenants with the Paying Owners not to withdraw any money from the Council Contributions Bank Account otherwise than in accordance with the table in Schedule 29C.

-Developers’ Capital Bank Account – Council

-The Owners covenant with the Council not to Commence the Development unless the Developers’ Capital Bank Account – Council has been opened.

-The Owners covenant with the Council not to Occupy the number of Dwellings specified in column two of the table in Schedule 29D or more than that number unless the corresponding amount relating to the specified obligation has been paid into the Developers’ Capital Bank Account – Council

 Effect of Payments

-Upon payment of the amounts due under paragraphs 4 and 6 above, the Paying Owners’ corresponding obligations specified in Schedules 29A and 29B shall be satisfied and any restrictions in paragraphs 3 and 5 above specified in schedules 29A and 29B which mirror those corresponding obligations shall also be immediately and automatically released.
+Upon payment of the amounts due under paragraphs 2 and 4 above, the Paying Owners’ corresponding obligations specified in Schedules 29A and 29B shall be satisfied and any restrictions in paragraphs 1 and 3 above specified in schedules 29A and 29B which mirror those corresponding obligations shall also be immediately and automatically released.